 Option Description New Creates a new default configuration which is locked for editing.
-Open Opens an existing configuration from one of the following locations: • Live configuration on this computer • Configuration from the Management Center Configuration file from disk: AppSense Environment Manager Package Files format (AEMP).
-Configuration from System Center Configuration Manager
+Open Opens an existing configuration from one of the following locations: • Live configuration on this computer • Configuration from the Management Center • Configuration file from disk: AppSense Environment Manager Package Files format (AEMP). • Configuration from System Center Configuration Manager A live configuration is located on a computer which has Environment Manager Agent installed and running.

-Option Description Configuration from Endpoint Manager - when opening a configuration from an Ivanti Endpoint Manager Core Server, you will need a console connection.
-For further details refer to the Connect the Endpoint Manager Core Server to the Environment Manager Console step.
-A live configuration is located on a computer which has Environment Manager Agent installed and running.
 Save Updates the current configuration with any changes made since the last change.
-Click the arrow by the icon to access the following Management Center Specific options: Save and Continue Editing - Save the configuration and keep it locked and open for editing.
+Click the arrow by the icon to access the following Management Center Specific options: • Save and Continue Editing - Save the configuration and keep it locked and open for editing.
 The configuration cannot be deployed whilst locked.
-Use to save your changes whilst continuing to update the configuration.
-Save and Unlock - Save the configuration and unlock it ready for deployment.
-Unlock without saving.
-Unlock the configuration without saving shanges.
-Unlock without saving - Unlock the configuration without saving changes.
+Use to save your changes whilst continuing to update the configuration. • Save and Unlock - Save the configuration and unlock it ready for deployment. • Unlock without saving - Unlock the configuration without saving changes.
 A live configuration is located on a computer which has Environment Manager Agent installed and running.
 Save As Saves the configuration with a new name to one of the following locations: Live configuration on this computer - Save the current configuration on the current computer and apply it as the working configuration.
 Configuration in the Management Center - Creates the current configuration in the package store on the selected Management Center.
 Configuration in System Center Configuration Manager - Saves your configuration to the specified System Center Configuration Manager server.
 Configuration file on disk - Saves the current configuration as a file on a local or network drive in AEMP format.
-Configuration in Endpoint Manager - Saves the current configuration to a Package store in Ivanti Endpoint Manager.
-For further details on creating Policy configurations for Endpoint Manager deployment refer to the Create a new Environment Manager Policy and save it to your core server Help section.
 Import & Export Import configuration from MSI - Imports a configuration from an existing MSI package, for example, legacy configurations which have been exported and saved from legacy consoles.
-Export Configuration as MSI - Exports the current configuration as a MSI package.

-Option Description Exit Closes the console.
+Option Description Export Configuration as MSI - Exports the current configuration as a MSI package.
+Exit Closes the console.
 You are prompted to save any changes you have made to the current configuration.